 Racial segregation in Buffalo, NY.
 With film-maker Brian Milbrand and Grace Andriette of Neighborhood Legal Services & the Erie County Fair Housing Partnership, research, public events, and a trilogy of documentary films on the history of racial segregation in housing, education, health care, and criminal justice in Buffalo.
 Currently working on second film (education) with assistance of Community Scholar Fellowship from UB's Civic Engagement & Public Policy.
 See the first film "This Doesn't Happen Here."

 I am a U.S. cultural historian specializing in the history of medicine, with a particular interest in how encounters with health and illness have been transformed in the 20th century's consumer culture.
 My work explores these issues in the context of modern prescription pharmaceuticals, especially sedatives, stimulants, and painkillers.
-Among other places, this work has appeared in American Quarterly, American Journal of Public Health, Points: The Blog of the Alcohol and Drug History Society, and in a book, Happy Pills in America: From Miltown to Prozac (Johns Hopkins, 2009).
+Among other places, this work has appeared in American Quarterly, American Journal of Public Health, The Atlantic Monthly Online, and in a book, Happy Pills in America: From Miltown to Prozac (Johns Hopkins, 2009).
 I am currently working on a history of prescription drug abuse in the 20th century.